-Today’s post is the third part in a short series on using questioning to increase response rates with students.
-So far we’ve looked at calling on students randomly and using wait time during a questioning sequence.
-Let’s continue with today’s topic of using paired response…
+Today’s post is the third part of a short series on using questioning to increase response rates with students.
+So far, we’ve looked at calling on students randomly and using wait time during a questioning sequence.
+Let’s continue with today’s topic of using paired responses…

-Paired response is a simple technique that’s been around for ages, but that’s probably because it’s both flexible, easy and incredibly effective.
+Paired response is a simple technique that’s been around for ages, but that’s because it’s both flexible, easy, and incredibly effective.
 Incorporating this strategy in your classroom should be a requirement for every first-year teacher – it’s just that useful.
 Here are the basics: